KharchenkoYaroslav/schedule-app/README.md

 A restricted area for authorized personnel to manage the educational process and resources.

 - **High-Efficiency Workflow**: Implimanted **pair swapping** and **keyboard shortcuts** system allows for rapid schedule editing.
-- **Smart Scheduling Engine**: Automatic **conflict protection** to prevent overlaps, and **smart linking** that automatically connects pair to a teacher's existing lesson if existed.
+- **Smart Scheduling Engine**: Automatic **conflict protection** to prevent overlaps, and **smart linking** that automatically connects pairs to a teacher's existing lesson if it exists.
 - **Academic Lifecycle Management**: Includes a **Year Shifting** tool for the instant transfer of the schedule structure to the next academic year.
 - **Curriculum Control**: Tools to monitor and ensure the complete execution of the academic plan for every group and subject.
-- **Resource Management**: Full control over curriculums, groups, and teacher information.
+- **Resource Management**: Full control over curricula, groups, and teacher information.

 ## 🛡 Security & Governance